-Join Art as he leads this exclusive workshop to a private lodge in the Katmai region of Alaska with expert guide Jerry Jacques.
+Join Art as he leads this exclusive workshop to a private lodge in the Katmai region of Alaska with an expert guide.
 You will have opportunities to view and photograph bears safely and will be creating dynamic images that are different than anything you have seen before.
 This is a Katmai experience like no other due to the exclusivity of the location and the expert guidance.
 You can be one of only 8 people to learn the nuances of nature photography taught in a truly wild atmosphere by a well-versed set of instructors.

 Led by Art Wolfe

 Assisted by Gavriel Jecan

 All meals during the workshop, lodging, and transportation to and from the lodge is included.
 You will be responsible for your flight to and from Anchorage Alaska and for your hotel in Anchorage.
 You are requested to arrive one day prior to the workshop so that the entire group can convene the afternoon of Aug 2nd for departure.
 We have secured group rate rooms at an Anchorage hotel.
 Upon registration you will download a PDF that includes the hotel information.
 Please call the hotel directly and reference the Art Wolfe workshop to make your reservation.

 The activity level for this workshop is moderate with proposed field outings that may involve approximately 4 miles of hiking over uneven ground to the photographic location.
 Please be aware of this before signing up.
 If there is any question regarding your ability to participate please call our office.

 Shooting schedules have the ability to be altered to effectively cater to the photographic desires of the group, as well as to adapt to changeable weather conditions.

 - Meet and greet with the rest of the participants 6pm Aug 1st no host dinner at restaurant in Anchorage.
 Everyone can introduce themselves, and prepare for the departure the following day.
 (Art Wolfe will not be attending this meeting as he will already be at the lodge.)